HirotoShioi/scrapbox/README.md

 # scrapbox

-`scrapbox` is a library which can be used in several ways:
+`scrapbox` is a parser library for [scrapbox](https://scrapbox.io/product).

+`scrapbox` can be used in several ways:
 - Parse given scrapbox page and express them as AST
 - Convert given commonmark text into scrapbox page
 - (TODO) Convert given scrapbox page into commonmark

-The library is well-tested including round-trip test which tests whether given arbitrary AST can be rendered and parsed as is.
+The library is well-tested including round-trip test which tests whether given rendered arbitrary AST can be parsed as original AST.

 ## Usage

 ### Convert given commonmark text into scrapbox page

-Using, function `commonMarkToScrapbox`, you can convert any commonmark into scrapbox format.
+Using function `commonMarkToScrapbox`, you can convert any commonmark into scrapbox format.

 ```
 # Diary